MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/executionsummaryplugin.md

 description: ExecutionSummaryPlugin reference
 author: garrytrinder
 ms.author: garrytrinder
-ms.date: 05/22/2024
+ms.date: 08/05/2024
 ---

 # ExecutionSummaryPlugin

-Generates a summary report of the requests that pass through the proxy.
+Creates a summary of the requests that pass through the proxy.

+> [!TIP]
+> Use a reporter plugin in your configuration to save the summary to a file.

 :::image type="content" source="../media/execution-summary-1.png" alt-text="Screenshot of a command prompt with the Dev Proxy execution summary with information about intercepted requests." lightbox="../media/execution-summary-1.png":::